About gynaecological laparoscopy

 Other complications of having a gynaecological laparoscopy are listed below.

-- Other organs in your abdomen, such as your bowel, bladder, womb or major blood vessels, may be damaged during the operation.
+- Other organs in your abdomen (tummy), such as your bowel, bladder, womb or major blood vessels, may be damaged during the operation.

-- If there is a complication during your laparoscopy, your surgeon may need to change to open surgery, which involves him or her making a bigger cut on your abdomen.
-This is done if it's impossible to complete the procedure safely using the laparoscope, or if there is a complication during laparoscopy that requires a larger cut to be made on your abdomen.
+- If there is a complication during your laparoscopy, your surgeon may need to change to open surgery.
+This involves him or her making a bigger cut on your abdomen.

 - You may develop a urine infection.